conduktor/conduktor-docs/docs/platform/guides/self-service-quickstart.md

     ````
 2. Login to Console at http://localhost:8080 , with the credentials provided in the docker-compose, `admin@conduktor.io` : `admin-secret`
 3. Generate an admin API key for the Conduktor CLI.
 Navigate to Settings>API Keys, **copy this value**.
-   - This could also be done from the CLI to by setting the following variables and running the command below, but for the demo we'll stick to using the UI.
+   - Note: This could also be done from the CLI to by setting the following variables and running the command below, but for the demo we'll stick to using the UI.
      ````bash
+     # not part of today's demo, shown as an example
      export CDK_USER=admin@conduktor.io
      export CDK_PASSWORD=admin-secret
      conduktor login